audacioustux/audacioustux/src/content/blog/knative-argo-grafana-eks.md

 ## Troubleshooting

-### Webhook endpoint is not accessible from outside (Local machine)
+### The Webhook endpoint is not accessible from outside (Local machine)

 If you're using Kubernetes on your local machine, and don't have a public IP, then you may want to use [Cloudflare Zero Trust Access Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) to expose the webhook endpoint to the internet.
-We can deploy cloudflared as a deployment in the cluster, and then add public hostname:
+We can deploy cloudflared as a deployment in the cluster, and then add a public hostname:

 ![cloudflare-tunnel-webhook-config](https://audacioustux.com/assets/random/cloudflare-tunnel-webhook-config.png)